Central Region

 Background Checks

-County Criminal History Check– This is conducted for every county the candidate has lived in during the past 5 years.
+• County Criminal History Check – This is conducted for every county the candidate has lived in during the past 5 years.

-Indiana Child Protective Services (CPS) Check– If any record is found while conducting this check this information must be presented to our representative at DCS.
-They will make the determination if they can be cleared.
-This is determined on a case-by-case basis depending on the severity of the report and when it occurred.
+• Indiana Child Protective Services (CPS) Check– If any record is found while conducting this check it will be shared with the DCS representative.
+They will make a determination if it can be cleared.
+This is decided on a case-by-case basis depending on the severity of the report and when it occurred.

 • Receipt of a master’s degree that is license eligible is required (not education-equivalent)